saelthavron/txeo/README.md

 📁 For more samples, please visit the [examples folder](https://github.com/rdabra/txeo-tf/tree/main/examples).

+👓 Documentation with extensive usage examples is available at [txeo site](https://rdabra.github.io/txeo-tf/).

 ## 📆 Roadmap

 **Txeo** is actively evolving!
 Here are some of the upcoming features: